NSPCC: Letting the Future In

 Letting The Future In (LTFI) is a critically important NSPCC service, designed to help children and young people who've experienced sexual abuse, rebuild their lives.

-NSPCC’s vital service, Letting the Future In (LTFI) has recently undergone redevelopment, instigated by a huge amount of evidence highlighting a lack of support for children and adult victims.
-Our animation and set of illustrations have been designed to engage viewers with new and existing resources.
-The ultimate aim is to increase the number of referrals, encourage social workers to join the NSPCC and assist in delivering LTFI.
+The animation's ultimate aim was to increase the number of referrals, encourage social workers to join the NSPCC and assist in delivering LTFI.
 Alongside providing a helpful tool for parents and caregivers to better understand the service and its impact.

 Creative Journey